 The site content doesn't change often, so I opted to use Gatsby, a static site generator.
 This website powers all of my brother's sales during the summer seasons by integrating with the booking service, Peek Pro.

 I am a functional programming enthusiast and felt that many of the developers at my company would benefit from learning to program in a functional manner.
 I recruited my functional enthusiast coworker, and we put together 2 half day presentation and workshop sessions.
 I led day 1 with the basics of functional programming using Ramda: pure functions, partial application, and function composition.
-My coworker led day 2 with more advanced function programming concepts like Functors and Monads.
+My coworker led day 2 with additional function programming concepts like Functors and Monads.

 For the workshop component, we developed a code editor and designed challenges that allowed the participants to apply the functional concepts from the presentation.
 I built in an assertion UI that would display a green checkmark when the participant got the correct answer.